-Management Discussion and Analysis Fiscal Year 7/1/2008 - 6/30/2009
+Management Discussion and Analysis Fiscal Year 7/1/2009 - 6/30/2010

 The Big Sky County Water & Sewer District 363 is accounted for as a governmental enterprise.
 As a result, the accounting is much the same as a for profit organization with the exception of state and federal income tax.
 The District is tax exempt.
 The basic financial statements produced by the District include the Statement of Net Assets, Statement of Revenue, Expenses, and Changes in Fund Net Assets and Statement of Cash Flows.
 Each statement contains vital financial information regarding the District's financial position and overall financial stability.
-The Statement of Net Assets contains the assets, liabilities, and fund equity.
-The Statement of Revenues, Expenses, and Changes in Fund Net Assets contains the detail of revenue sources and the detail of where the revenue was expended to provide the water and sewer services to the District as well as the beginning net assets and end of year net assets totals.
-The Statement of Cash Flows provides the detail of cash sources and uses for operating activities, capital and related financing activities, and investing activities.
+The statement of net assets contains the assets, liabilities, and fund equity.
+The statement of revenue, expenses, and changes in fund net assets contain the detail of revenue sources and the detail of where the revenue was expended to provide the water and sewer services to the District as well as the beginning net assets and end of year net assets total.
+The statement of cash flows provides the detail of cash sources and uses for operating activities, capital and related financing activities, and investing activities.